 <img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/c23eff63613649339a864dbd6dedfb92/pixel?tag=ViewContent&amp;noscript=1">

-Last year, wildfire cameras captured more than 3 billion images in the U.S. alone, but as wildfires grow in frequency and economic impact, we need to continue to innovate wildfire monitoring, detection, visualization, and coordination tools to protect our communities, infrastructure, and economies while keeping our emergency response professionals as safe and well-informed as possible.
+In 2022, wildfire cameras captured more than 3 billion images in the U.S. alone, but as wildfires grow in frequency and economic impact, we need to continue to innovate wildfire monitoring, detection, visualization, and coordination tools to protect our communities, infrastructure, and economies while keeping our emergency response professionals as safe and well-informed as possible.

-Significantly improving wildfire risk management requires…
+Moving forward, we'll explore why significantly improving wildfire risk management requires…

 1. Increasing the live viewshed & data gathering capacity